mad-lab-fau/NilsPodLib/docs/guides/calibration.rst

 >>> print(cals)  # Will print a list of all turntable calibrations available for the sensor
 >>> cal = cals[0] # Select the first session.
 Note the list is not ordered in any way.
 This means some custom logic for selecting the calibration is required

+You can also filter for other information within the exported json file using the `custom_validator` parameter.

 Search a set of custom calibrations:

 This is available for all search functions.